Brygmophyseter: Paleoecology

-The species was first described in 1994 by paleontologists Kiyoharu Hirota and Lawrence Barnes.
-Observing the teeth which were present in both jaws and coated in enamel, they had placed it into the genus Scaldicetus which was described in 1867 as having similar characteristics.
-However, a 1995 study stated that since Scaldicetus is described only from tooth remains and is likely a wastebasket taxon, new species should not be assigned to the genus.
-Therefore, the study authored by paleontologists Kimura Toshiyuki, Hasegawa Yoshikazu, and Barnes Lawrence placed it into the newly erected genus Brygmophyseter.
-A 2006 study by geologists Giovanni Bianucci and Walter Landini placed the whale into the genus Naganocetus which they had created, and concluded that it was most closely related to Zygophyseter, which they had for the first time described in the same study.
-This was justified by their similar body sizes, the basin containing the spermaceti organ (the supracranial basin) not extending forward (causing a convex snout), and the presence of long temporal fossae on the sides of the skull.
-However, since Brygmophyseter was published first, Naganocetus is considered to be a junior synonym.

 In fiction

 Brygmophyseter was featured in the fifth episode of The History Channel's Jurassic Fight Club, "Deep Sea Killers".
-In this episode, Brygmophyseter, which was referred to as the "biting sperm whale," was portrayed as being able to weaponize sonar in order to stun prey, and to have traveled in pods like the modern-day killer whale.
+In this episode, Brygmophyseter, which was referred to as the "biting sperm whale", was portrayed as being able to weaponize sonar in order to stun prey, and to have traveled in pods like the modern-day killer whale.
 The pod was attacked by a megalodon, which seemingly had a similar size to the whales.
 When the megalodon severely wounded one of the members of the pod, the rest of the whales teamed up to drive the megalodon off.
 Once the member of the pod died, however, the megalodon returned to feed on it.